Unleash/Flask-Unleash/docs/index.md

 # Flask-Unleash

-Flask extension to make using Unleash that much easier! 🚦🚦🚦  This plugin makes integrating the [Python Unleash client](https://github.com/unleash/unleash-client-python) into quick and easy.
+Welcome to the Flask-Unleash pluginm documentation!
+This plugin makes integrating the [Python Unleash client](https://github.com/unleash/unleash-client-python) into quick and easy.

 ## Pre-requisites